radar/humanize/README.markdown

 Install development dependencies by running `bundle install`.

-You can run mutation testing by calling `bin/run_mutant`.
+You can run mutation testing by calling `bundle exec mutant run`.

 ## Credits